Firas Tlass: Controversy

-In 2012-2014 LafargeHolcim's factory in Jalabiya, northern Syria, continued to operate as the Syrian war raged around it.
+From 2012 to 2014, Lafarge's factory in Jalabiya, northern Syria, continued to operate as the Syrian war raged around it.
 Factory chief Bruno Pescheux has admitted Lafarge paid up to $100,000 a month to Syrian tycoon Firas Tlass, a former minority shareholder who gave cash to armed factions in order to keep the factory open.

 Defection and views

-It was reported by AFP that Firas and his father, former defense minister Mustafa Tlass, arrived in Paris in March 2012.
-But their move was not seen as a defection.
-However, there is another report on his defection.
-It states that Mustafa Tlas and his son, Firas, both left Syria since the revolt against Assad began in 2011.
-It is added that Mustafa Tlass left for France for what he described as medical treatment, while Firas left Syria for Egypt in 2011.
-There is another report, indicating that Firas is in Dubai.
-It is also argued that Firas in France with his father.
-There is another report, arguing that Firas travels between the United Arab Emirates and France.
-His younger brother Manaf Tlass, a Syrian officer, defected from the Assad government and fled to Turkey and on 6 July 2012, he went to France from Turkey.
+AFP reported that Firas and his father, former defense minister Mustafa Tlass, arrived in Paris in March 2012.
+Reuters characterized the move as defection, reporting that Mustafa Tlass left for France claiming to need medical care and Firas left for Egypt.
+Reports place him Firas in Dubai, in France with his father, and indicate travels between the United Arab Emirates and France.
+His younger brother Manaf Tlass, a Syrian officer, defected from the Assad government and fled to France via Turkey in July 2012.

 On 26 July 2012, Firas Tlass expressed his support for Bashar Al Assad's resignation.
 He further declared that he had provided the Farouq Brigades in the Free Syrian Army, commanded by his cousin Abdul Razzak Tlass, with the humanitarian and relief aid.
-On 8 March 2013, he told Al Arabiya that Syria had had secret business deals with Israel.
+On 8 March 2013, he told Al Arabiya that Syria had secret business deals with Israel.